aroepe/atlas-gitlab/_episodes/01-basic-repo.md

 > ## Name your repository carefully
 >
-> In general you shouldn't make a repository called `dan-example`.
+> In general you shouldn't make a repository called `amber-example`.
 We've
 > chosen this name to make it clear that this should be _your_ example with
 > _your_ unique name.
 Our reason for this is pedagogical: we want everyone
 > to develop their own code, but we also want you to be able to fork your